Authorised Person: HV Commercial Refresher training course

 A 3 day training course for suitably experienced mechanical and electrical personnel who are currently practicing as high voltage authorised persons and have been nominated for re-appointment.
 Those with less experience may find the full Authorised Person: HV Commercial course more appropriate.
 Note, there is not a First Aid element within this refresher.

-Please see below for our full training overview for High Voltage (HV) AP Commercial Refresher.
+Please see below for our full training overview for the High Voltage (HV) AP Commercial Refresher course.

 Benefits of attending for the delegate

 - Continuous professional development, continued understanding and compliance with legislation.

 - Better communication with colleagues.
 Coaching from highly experienced trainers and the opportunity to meet and interact with other AP's and AE's.